 - You may purchase up to a 34-day supply of medication at any network retail pharmacy.
 There is a limit of the number of refills that you can buy at a network retail pharmacy for long-term maintenance medications (prescription medications that you take every day).
 You can buy an initial 34-day supply and two refills for long-term medications at a network retail pharmacy during any twelve month period.
-After the third fill at a network retail pharmacy, you must purchase your long-term medications through the CVS Health Mail Service pharmacy or a CVS Pharmacy to have the prescriptions covered by the Plan. - There is also a 34-day supply limit for prescriptions that you buy at a non-participating pharmacy.
-In addition, you are limited to an initial 34 day supply plus two refills for long-term maintenance medications that you buy at a non-participating pharmacy.
-You pay the full regular price for any prescription that you buy at a non-participating pharmacy and then file a claim with CVS Health for reimbursement after you satisfy the annual \$200 prescription drug deductible (see page 59). - A generic equivalent will be dispensed if it is available.
-If you receive a prescription for a name brand drug when a Federally-approved generic drug is available, even if your physician requests "Dispense as Written" (DAW) on the prescription, you have to pay the difference in cost between the name brand drug and its generic equivalent plus the brand name (Tier III) copayment. - You may purchase up to a 90-day supply of a medication through the CVS Health mail service prescription program.
-If you request a refill before you use 75% of the medication (based on your physician's written directions for taking the medication), CVS Health will return the refill request to you.
-CVS Health follows generally accepted pharmacy standards when filling your prescriptions.
-These include Federal and state pharmacy regulations, the professional judgment of the pharmacist, and the usage recommendations of the drug manufacturer as approved by the U.S. Food and Drug Administration (FDA).
-If a Federally approved generic drug is available, CVS Health will substitute for a brand name drug.
-Certain types of prescription medications are not available through the mail service program such as: - Specially mixed (compounded) capsules and suppositories - Vaccines - Frozen medications - Dental products - Most medical devices - Infertility drugs - Medications specially wrapped in unit dose packaging
+After the third fill at a network retail pharmacy, you must purchase your long-term medications through the CVS Caremark mail service pharmacy or a CVS Pharmacy to have the prescriptions covered by the Plan. - There is also a 34-day supply limit for prescriptions that you buy at a non-participating pharmacy.
+In addition, you are limited to an initial 34-day supply plus two refills for long-term maintenance medications that you buy at a non-participating pharmacy.
+You pay the full regular price for any prescription that you buy at a non-participating pharmacy and then file a claim with CVS Caremark for reimbursement after you satisfy the annual \$200 prescription drug deductible, if applicable (see page 59). - A generic equivalent will be dispensed if it is available.
+If you receive a prescription for a name brand drug when a FDA approved generic drug is available, even if your physician requests "Dispense as Written" (DAW) on the prescription, you have to pay the difference in cost between the name brand drug and its generic equivalent plus the generic (Tier 1) copayment.

+- You may purchase up to a 90-day supply of a medication through the CVS Caremark mail service prescription program.
+If you request a refill before you use 75% of the medication or 80% for controlled medications, CVS Caremark will return the refill request to you.
+CVS Caremark follows generally accepted pharmacy standards when filling your prescriptions.
+These include Federal and state pharmacy regulations, the professional judgment of the pharmacist, and the usage recommendations of the drug manufacturer as approved by the U.S. FDA.
+If a FDA approved generic drug is available, CVS Caremark will substitute for a brand name drug.
+Certain types of prescription medications are not available through the mail service program such as:

+- Specially mixed (compounded) capsules and suppositories

+- Vaccines

+- Frozen medications

+- Dental products

+- Most medical devices

+- Infertility drugs

+- Medications specially wrapped in unit dose packaging

 Note: Always request a generic drug from your physician or other prescriber when a generic is available.
-If a generic equivalent is available, but the pharmacy dispenses the brand name medication, you will pay the difference in cost between the brand name medication and the generic medication plus the brand name (Tier III) copayment.
-Similarly if your physician or other prescriber indicates "dispense as written" on the prescription, you will pay the difference in cost between the brand name medication and the generic medication plus the brand name (Tier III) copayment.
+If a generic equivalent is available, but the pharmacy dispenses the brand name medication, you will pay the difference in cost between the brand name medication and the generic medication plus the generic (Tier 1) copayment.
+Similarly if your physician or other prescriber indicates "dispense as written" on the prescription, you will pay the difference in cost between the brand name medication and the generic medication plus the generic (Tier I) copayment.

-CVS Health will fill prescriptions for medications designated as Class II, III, IV, and V controlled substances by the FDA.
+CVS Caremark will fill prescriptions for medications designated as Class II, III, IV, and V controlled substances by the FDA.
 However, Federal or state law may limit the supply of these medications to less than 90 days.